Greedeks/GTweak/README.md

 - Disabling ads and system banners in Windows, including SCOOBE;
 - Disabling system notifications, recommendations, and suggestions in Windows;
 - Blocking Microsoft's shadow domains that collect data;
-- Uninstalling OneDrive and Microsoft Edge along with clearing all associated data, folders, and unnecessary files;
+- Uninstalling OneDrive and Microsoft Edge along with clearing all associated data, folders;
 - Removing standard pre-installed apps in Windows 10/11;
 - Removing and disabling AI assistants: Cortana, Copilot, and Recall;
 - Customizing the interface: changing themes, window settings, and icons;